 • Enteral formula

-Impact of Glyphosate on Human
+Impact of glyphosate on humans

-Glyphosate acts as an Endocrine disruptor of the oestrogen pathway.
+• Reproductive system – The use of glyphosate and GBHs has led to regulation of the oestrogen pathway.
+It activates the oestrogen receptors in breast cancer cells.
+One study reported that glyphosate mimics the oestrogen activity.
+Glyphosate acts as an endocrine disruptor of the oestrogen pathway.
 There was reduced progesterone production in human placental cells.
 When exposed in high concentrations it leads to cell death.
 Pregnant women, when exposed to higher doses of glyphosate, reported multiple miscarriages and preterm births.
+It also reported there was a link between glyphosate cytotoxicity, and umbilical, embryonic, and placental human cell lines.
+Studies reported that exposure to glyphosate led to various malformations ranging from cleft lip to Down syndrome.

 1. Depression and anxiety

-2. Altered dopamine pathway in chronic exposure
+2. Altered dopamine pathway in chronic exposure.

-3. Decreased levels of tyrosine hydroxylase enzyme
+3. Decreased levels of tyrosine hydroxylase enzyme.

-4. Microbiota dysbiosis of the gut
+4. Microbiota dysbiosis of the gut.

-5. Decreased locomotor activity
+5. Decreased locomotor activity.

-Ingestion of glyphosate led to slightly altered hepatic progenitor cell lines, this also reduced long-chain and polyunsaturated fatty acid levels.
+• Digestive system – Ingestion of glyphosate led to slightly altered hepatic progenitor cell lines, this also reduced long-chain and polyunsaturated fatty acid levels.
 This was found when the concentration was at its lowest.
 In children, there was no kidney injury found despite residue being found in urine.

-Numerous effects were found in the cardiovascular system when exposed to GBHs.
+• Cardiovascular effects – Numerous effects were found in the cardiovascular system when exposed to GBHs.
 Studies found that when exposed to acute glyphosate poisoning, the spontaneous spasmodic contractions were inhibited.
 Individuals also develop heart arrhythmias.
 In conclusion, glyphosate alone has adverse effects on humans.

-Studies showed non-significant correlations between GBHs and their carcinogenic effects.
+• Carcinogenic effects – Studies showed non-significant correlations between GBHs and their carcinogenic effects.
 Although glyphosate is an analogue of glycine, it inhibits the growth of some cancer cell lines.
 More research is needed to understand the carcinogenic effects of glyphosate.

 • Vitamin deficiency